 Santa Clara County ARES/RACES/ACS offers a number of training courses.
 These classes can be taken by any interested Amateur Radio Operator.
 The classes are free and are generally held on a Saturday morning for 3 hours.

-This training also meets the requirements for participation in the Mutual Aid Communicator MAC program.
-You do not need to participate in the MAC program to take these classes.
+This training also meets the requirements for the various Credentials.
+You do not need to participate in the Credential program to take these classes.

 FEMA courses provide background into the Incident Command System (ICS) and the National Incident Management System (NIMS).
 These independent study courses explain how an agency or agencies responded to an event and are required by the City of Milpitas for all RACES members.
 They are web-based and take an hour or two each to complete.